 What This Looks Like at Scale

-A global retailer with 90,000+ employees across 40+ countries faced the classic performance review bias problem: managers in different regions applied entirely different standards, calibration was impossible across languages and cultures, and completion rates for traditional reviews hovered under 15%.
+An anonymized multi-site organization faced the classic performance review bias problem: managers in different regions applied entirely different standards, calibration was impossible across languages and cultures, and completion rates for traditional reviews hovered under 15%.

-They replaced static review forms with adaptive individual conversations — available in 40+ languages, accessible to every employee regardless of role or location.
+They replaced static review forms with adaptive individual conversations — available in many languages, accessible to every employee regardless of role or location.
 The shift eliminated single-rater dependency entirely.
 Instead of one manager's opinion, the organization now captures direct employee input continuously.

-A global retailer with 90,000+ employees multiplied their completion rate by 4 by replacing surveys with adaptive individual conversations.
+An anonymized multi-site organization with a large distributed workforce multiplied completion by 4 by replacing static review forms with adaptive individual conversations.

 Higher completion means broader data coverage.
 Broader data coverage means bias from any single rater gets diluted by the aggregate signal.
 The result is not bias-free data — no system achieves that — but data where individual distortions no longer drive organizational decisions.